RapDoodle/Download-UST-RVC/README.md

 1. Open the browser's developer tool (for Google Chrome, it can be opened with F12) and navigate to the `Network` panel.

 1. Play the video.
-After the video have started playing, stop the video and find the chunklist's URL.
+After the video have started playing, pause the video and find the chunklist's URL.

     <img src="guide.png?raw=true" height="350">